hopeseekr/BashScripts/README.md

     $ ./git-commit-at-modded-time american-date
     $ git pretty american-date
     7462b66 G 2020-10-14 15:53:34 -0500 Theodore R. Smith

+## git-filter-copy

+This utility is designed to copy directories while accounting for whether the source directory is a Git repository or not.
+If the source is a Git repository, it exports the current state of the project from the working directory, including any local modifications that are tracked by Git and not marked with export-ignore in .gitattributes.

+This means copying files that have been committed to the repository (or modified locally but still tracked), while excluding files that were never committed or explicitly ignored via .gitattributes.
+This ensures you get only the relevant and intended project files for local testing.

 ## git-mtime Git Modified Time Restorer